 Creating a work-life balance can be tough.
-It is challenging to find the delicate balance between a happy boss and happy home life.
+It is challenging to find a delicate balance between a happy boss and a happy home life.

 Work-Life Balance does not mean an even balance.
 Trying to schedule the same number of hours for each of your multiple work and personal projects is usually unrealistic and unrewarding.
 Life is and should be more fun than that.

 Your best personal work-life balance will change over time, often on a daily basis.
 The best balance for you today will be different for you tomorrow for sure.
 The right balance for you when you are single will change when you marry, or when you have children; when you begin a new career versus when you are nearing retirement.

 There are no perfect, one-size-fits-all, the balance you should be aiming for.
 The finest work-life balance is different for each of us since we all have different preferences and different experiences.

 Because of the significance of the topic, it has been covered by groups like Mental Health America, Web M.D., Forbes, and Business News Daily.
 Instead of sending you all over the Internet to try and find some tips to help you manage your time and create a work-life balance, I’ve combined them into a list.